 Brad Matthiesen, Non-Resident Tutor in Technology/Computer Science

 Hey Meese!
 I’m originally from Kansas City, MO.
 I graduated from D-Haus in ’09 as a Chemistry and Physics concentrator.
 I later earned a masters in computer science from the University of Chicago.
 I spent 6 years as a data scientist working in litigation consulting, but I’m currently across the river at the Launch Lab where I’m the founder of an edtech company.
 Feel free to reach out about machine learning, tech, or startups.

 Namrata Narain, Non-Resident Tutor in Economics

 Email: nnarains [at] gmail.com

-Jiho Park, Non-Resident Tutor in Biology and Chemistry
+Jiho Park, Non-Resident Tutor in Biological Sciences and Chemistry